qheilmann/CommandAPI-docs/docs/en/create-commands/functions-and-tags/function-arguments.md

 /runfunction <function>
 ```

 When provided with a function, it will execute that function.
-If instead a tag is provided, it will execute that tag (i.e. execute all functions declared in that tag).
+If instead a tag is provided, it will execute that tag (i.e., execute all functions declared in that tag).

 :::tabs
 ===Java